fboundy/ha_sensit/README.md

 # ha_sensit
-Appdaemon app to read a Kingspan Sensit tank meter and write to Home Assistant via MQTT
+Appdaemon app to read a Kingspan Sensit tank meter and write to Home Assistant via MQTT.
+For this to work you will have to have already set up the [Watchman Sensit Hardware and App](https://www.kingspan.com/gb/en/products/tank-monitoring/remote-tank-monitoring/watchman-sensit-smart-wifi-tank-level-monitoring-kit/).
+This app uses code from [Jon Connell's Kingspan Connect](https://github.com/masaccio/kingspan-connect-sensor).

 <H1>AppDaemon and MQTT Installation</H1>

 Install [AppDaemon](https://appdaemon.readthedocs.io/en/latest/INSTALL.html)<br>
 Install [Mosquitto MQTT Broker](https://github.com/home-assistant/addons/tree/master/mosquitto)<br>
-Configure [AppDaemon's HASS and MQTT plugins](https://appdaemon.readthedocs.io/en/latest/CONFIGURE.html): the *appdaemon.yaml* file in this repo should have most of the configuration required.<br>
+Configure [AppDaemon's HASS and MQTT plugins](https://appdaemon.readthedocs.io/en/latest/CONFIGURE.html): the _appdaemon.yaml_ file in this repo should have most of the configuration required.<br>

 Install [MQTT Explorer](http://mqtt-explorer.com/) or equivalent somewhere on your network so you can check the MQTT broker is working correctly.<br>